Geonovum/disgeo-imsor/issues/19-waardelijsten/ISO-INSPIRE-IMGeo.md

 > If extensions to an enumerated list are expected during the lifetime of the schema version, a code list shall be used.

 Als de enumeratie niet stabiel is, moet hiervoor een codelist gebruikt worden.
+Iets als de MIM Referentielijst kent ISO 19103 niet.

 ### Code list